JakubTydryszewski/Projekt_NarzProg/README.md

 ## Database Setup

 The `users.sql` file contains the SQL commands to create the necessary database structure.
 It will be executed automatically when the database container is started.

-## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.